ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Defining Dependencies for Tasks ...............................

 Rocoto dependencies are optional entries that are structured as boolean expressions defining the readiness of a task to be submitted to the queue.
 The :rocoto:`Rocoto documentation<>` explains each tag in detail.
-Here is an explanation for how those tags should be specified in YAML format.
+Here is an explanation for how those tags should be specified in UW YAML format.

-There are many similarities, but some nuanced differences must be clarified.

-Each dependency represented in the YAML will be named exactly the same as a dependency in Rocoto XML, but can be suffixed with an arbitrary descriptor for the dependency after an underscore (``_``).
-For example, a ``<streq>`` tag could be in the YAML under ``streq_check_flag:`` or similar.
-Additional underscores are allowed.
+UW YAML dependency key names should mirror Rocoto XML dependency tag names, optionally suffixed with an underscore followed by an arbitrary descriptor.
+For example, a ``<streq>`` tag might appear in YAML as ``streq_check_flag:``.

 Tag Attributes
 ______________

-Each of the dependencies that require XML attributes (the "key=value" parts inside the XML tag) can be specified with an ``attrs`` entry.
+Each of the dependencies that require XML attributes (the "key=value" parts inside the XML tag) can be specified with an ``attrs:`` entry.
 For example:

 .. code::